Mount Barker Waldorf School is one of the leading Steiner schools in Australia and offers a full Waldorf curriculum from Kindergarten to Year 12.

-Playgroup sessions, which are attended by both child and parent, are available for children up to 5 years.
+Playgroup sessions, which are attended by both child and parent, are available for children up to 4 years old.

 The Waldorf/Steiner Kindergarten provides an environment where natural beauty and reverence for life abounds.
 At this age, children learn to know the world through doing.
 They use imitation and creative play to master skills in movement, communication (verbal and non-verbal) and social interaction.
 The Kindergarten teacher offers a stable and harmonious routine within a warm, secure, homely environment, providing a programme which supports social and physical development and resilience through constructive activity, and exploration of the world through the senses.

-Throughout the two years of the kindergarten programme, children are supported to make the step from home into the wider community, in a warm, healthy and supportive way.
-It is a place where children are allowed to live out their childhood.
+Throughout the two years of the kindergarten programme, children are supported to make the step from home into school life, in a warm, healthy and supportive way.
+Full time places available for children 5 years and up.

 Learning through engagement, imagination and creativity.